YanMetelitsa/Instagram-parser/README.md

 ## Features

-- Instagram followers username and links parsing
+- Instagram users username and links parsing
-- Download followers formatted data to file
+- Download users formatted data to file
 - Simple and convenient work with console
 - Shortcut key <kbd>Crtl</kbd> + <kbd>Shift</kbd> + <kbd>Up</kbd> to stop parsing

 ## Usage

-For best use, I recommend to enter the number of account followers instead of Infinity (`followersLimit` variable) and set `scrollDelay` to 500.
+For best use, I recommend to enter the number of users accounts instead of Infinity (`usersLimit` variable) and set `scrollDelay` to 500.
 This will exclude the possibility of pre-stopping the script.

 1. Copy code from [parser.js](parser.js)
 2. Go to https://instagram.com/username/followers/ or ../following/